thacherT1D/webdevstuff/Deployment/Node:_Deploying_to_Heroku.desc.md

 #### Testing your Procfile

-If you decide to use a Procfile and want to test it locally, you can do so with Foreman, then run `foreman start web` which will mimic what Heroku does with your Procfile.
+If you decide to use a Procfile and want to test it locally, you can do so with Foreman (which you can install with `$ npm install -g foreman`), then run `foreman start web` which will mimic what Heroku does with your Procfile.

 ## Deploying from the Command Line